 A trust or nonexplicit trust that does not have an EIN should apply for one on Form SS-4, Application for Employer Identification Number.
-This form may be obtained from most IRS and Social Security Administration offices.
-IRS forms and publications may also be ordered by calling our toll-free number 1-800-TAX-FORM (1-800-829-3676).
+You can get Form SS-4, and other IRS tax forms and publications, by calling 1-800-TAX-FORM (1-800-829-3676) or by accessing the IRS Web Site at www.irs.gov.

 Send Form SS-4 to the same Internal Revenue Service Center where Form 706-GS(T) is filed.
 If you do not receive the EIN by the filing time for the GST form, write "Applied for" on line 1b.
-See Pub.
-583, Taxpayers Starting a Business, for more information.